 The stepper motor-based stage used in the operations is shown at the figure.
 The detailed motor requirements are described in Specifications chapter.
 If you use your own cables for connecting the stage to the controller, please refer to stage connection scheme and the controller’s output connector scheme.
-For stages with limited movement range, two limit switches must be used: SW1 and SW2.
+For stages with limited movement range, limit switches must be used.
 These pins are used to determine the movement limits.

-- Please use the 12-36V DC stabilized power supply.
-Too high voltage may damage the controller.
+Please use the 12-36V DC stabilized power supply.
 For more information please read the Safety instructions chapter.
-The power supply unit must provide the current enough for sustainable rotation of the motor.

-- If the board is operated without the casing, make sure it lays on the insulating surface and there are no extraneous particles on the board or around it.
+If the board is operated without the casing, make sure it lays on the insulating surface.

-Go back to XILab “No devices found” dialog window and press “Retry” button.
-If this window was closed, please go to “Start” menu, select Programs -> XILab X.X.X -> XILab and launch it.
+Go back to XILab “Virtual controllers found” dialog window and press “Rescan” button.
+If this window was closed, please reopen XILab software.
 The dialog window will open again.

 XILab is a user-friendly graphic interface designed for control, diagnostics and adjustment of motors.
 It can also be used for easy installation and save/restore of parameters for any type of motors.
 This chapter describes the startup procedures with XILab software.
 For complete information please refer to XILab application User’s guide chapter.

 Open “Settings…”, then press “Load setting from file…” and select the configuration file for your stage from the opened C:\Program Files\XILab\profiles\ folder.
 The values applicable for your stage will automatically fill all the fields of “Settings…” menu.
-If the necessary file isn’t found, please refer to the Standa website.
-If there is still no solution, please leave your request at our customer service website.
+If the required file isn’t found, please leave your request on our technical support website.

-For the controller to work with stepper motors it is required to properly set up:
+For the controller to work with motors it is required to properly set up: